shapedthought/rvtools2vse/README.md

 - Added --dc-site-map-template flag to create a template JSON file for the DC site map
 - Added --plot flag to plot the site-level capacity figures in a bar chart
 - Added --retention flag to set a custom retention for all workloads
+- Added --legacy flag to use the older capacity figures (pre v4.1.2)

 ## Installation